japaneseTemmie/backup-tool/README.md

 `/path/to/my/source2 -> /path/to/my/destination2`

+Optionally, only move files with specified extension:
+`/path/to/my/source -> /path/to/my/destination [.png]`

+`/path/to/my/source2 -> /path/to/my/destination2`

 then:

 `python3 main.py` or `sudo python3 main.py` if a directory owned by root is defined in `rules.txt` for backup.